How to save money on your energy bills this Christmas

 The festive season is nearly upon us, and with dropping temperatures, extra guests and Christmas dinners to contend with, many of us will be feeling the pinch when it comes to our finances.

-The energy experts at UKPower have taken a look at the UK’s energy spending habits over Christmas and found that households are predicted to spend a collective £41.6 million on energy on Christmas Day alone - that’s a lot of extra cash that could be spent in the January sales!
+The energy experts at UKPower have taken a look at the UK’s energy spending habits over Christmas and have predicted that households will spend a collective £41.6 million on energy on Christmas Day alone - that’s a lot of extra cash that could be spent in the January sales!

 See how this breaks down in our infographic (blog continues below):